 If you want to view the project output on a monitor you will also need: USB keyboard, USB mouse, monitor with Micro HDMI cable and a USB hub.

-If this is your first time using your AWS DeepLens, start with the Configure Your New AWS DeepLens tutorial or if you're looking to do more with your device take a look at the Extending Your AWS DeepLens Project tutorial.
+If this is your first time using your AWS DeepLens, start with the Configure Your New AWS DeepLens video tutorial or if you're looking to do more with your device take a look at the Extending Your AWS DeepLens Project tutorial.

 Open the AWS Management Console in a new browser window, so you can keep this step-by-step guide open.
 When the screen loads, enter your user name and password to get started.
 Then type DeepLens in the search bar and select AWS DeepLens to open the console.